 A. Aromatherapy Foundations Level 1 is a pre requisite for the Advanced Application classes, if you have training in aromatherapy already you may qualify for advanced applications - ask Jodi.

 In Advanced Applications - You pick workshops in topics of interest to you.
 In each workshop will learn how to select essential oils to use for a variety of everyday health concerns.
 You will learn and practice the practical skills from level one required to work with essential oils within safe and best practices for this beginning skill level.

 Advanced Applications workshops range from - stress reduction - mood and emotional uses, pain management, respiratory issues, skin care, immune and lymphatic uses, aroma acupressure techniques, and Eastern Energetics of essential oils.
 Each module covers a review of general physiology of each system, best fit essential oils and uses, and most workshops includes time to make a blend to take home with you.

-These workshops are offered throughout the year and repeat occasionally based on demand.
+These workshops are offered based on demand.

 Other classes- I offer a shorter version of Level One called Beginners Prep / Aromatherapy Basics that runs just two nights.
 This is a fun way to learn some basics tools and get to play with oils.
 Great for the home user, and anyone just wanting to learn a little more about aromatherapy.

 Sign up for our newsletter to stay informed (see home page)

 Q. How are your courses different than an online aromatherapy school?